 Disinfect doors and handles daily before and after your tradesperson comes into your home.

-Work together to protect each other by remembering to follow social distancing guidelines at all times.
+Work together to protect each other by respecting people’s preference to continue to maintain social distancing.

 If you have to get close, stay side-to-side rather than facing each other.

 The tradesperson’s hard work always deserves a cuppa, but make sure you’re careful to only touch the handle when making it, and when the drink is finished, wash up the mug straight away with hot, soapy water.